 The only way to know that food is cooked to the correct temperature and eliminate harmful bacteria that may be present is to use a food thermometer.
 However, a food thermometer is only helpful if you are using it properly.
 Follow these simple steps to ensure you are correctly using a food thermometer:

 - Step 1: Buy a food thermometer.
 Digital or manual; pop-up or instant-read; there are many types of food thermometers.
+Be sure to follow the manufacturer's instructions for the food thermometer you use.

 - Step 2: Test your food thermometer.
 Use either the ice water or boiling water method to confirm your food thermometer reading is accurate.
 Be sure to calibrate your thermometer.
 According to a recent University of California – Davis study, home food thermometers can read up to 30°F off because they are not calibrated.